 She has a bold vision for affordable housing, smart infrastructure, clean energy and development in compliance with a community-driven OCP.
 She has represented taxpayers as a progressive voice and vice chair of the city’s affordable housing task force and its transportation advisory committee.
 She has given time to local groups like First Things First Okanagan and Save Skaha Park Society.

-Duffy Baker is a proud stepfather, loving spouse, respectable small-business owner and dedicated community leader.
+Duffy Baker is a proud stepfather, loving spouse, a respectable small-business owner and dedicated community leader.

 Baker donates and volunteers with organizations such as Meals on Wheels Breakfast Club, Discovery House and Mamas For Mamas.
 Baker is on an Affordable Housing Committee with Mamas For Mamas, where is working to find a solution to the housing crisis in the Okanagan.
 Baker says he is passionate about connecting with community members while supporting an affordable, healthy and revitalized Penticton.